turtelneck/Calculator/README.md

 # Calculator
- Calculator built to Tech Academy curriculum's specifications
+ A calculator built to curriculum specifications